verge-io/docs/docs/public/ProductGuide/wireguardconfig.md

 ### Select the Network:

--   WireGuard is attached to one VergeIO network; this should be a network that has access to all networks to which the VPN should reach.
+-   WireGuard is attached to one VeregOS network; this should be a network that has access to all networks to which the VPN should reach.

 <br>